minimism/Archive/adc/readme.md

 is then selected and conversion kicked off again.
 The audio-rate ISR just reads the ADC values from the buffer as necessary.

+This program also allows switching between waveforms for oscillator 0 :)

 The files in this directory go toward making the tone generator: